jlauinger/go-safer/README.md

 Annotations that indicate a line that should be reported must begin with `want` and then have the desired message twice.
 For some reason, the testing infrastructure will cause `go-safer` to output the annotation twice, therefore it has to be expected twice as well to pass the test.

+Test cases for the `structcast` pass can be added similarly.

 Since `go-safer` is built upon the Go Vet standard infrastructure, you can import the passes into you own Go Vet-based linter.